 * We spent 6 nights on Glovers Island, then 1 night back in San Ignacio before crossing into Guatemala

-Other Attractions in Belize
+Other destinations in Belize include:

 - Great Blue Hole